Figs - Facts, Nutritional And Health Benefits

-The leaves lower triglyceride levels while the fiber lowers cholesterol levels, prevents atheroscelerosis and hardening of arteries.
+The leaves lower triglyceride levels while the fibre lowers cholesterol levels, prevents atherosclerosis and hardening of arteries.
 Potassium lowers blood pressure.

 - Improves Bone Health

-The calcium in figs promotes the density and health of bones while potassium prevents excretion of calcium by way of urine which diets high in salt cause.
+The calcium in figs promotes the density and health of bones while potassium prevents excretion of calcium by way of urine which diets high in salt causes.

 - Aphrodisiac Value